Rinsing mouth and brushing teeth with xylitol

 Is this site helpful to you?

-* Please note that Healing Teeth Naturally is not associated with Dr. Bruhn in any way, shape or form.
-In all likelihood, Dr. Bruhn would not endorse some, much or most other material published on this site.
+Please also note that Healing Teeth Naturally is not associated with Dr. Bruhn in any way, shape or form.
+In all likelihood, Dr. Bruhn would not endorse some, much or most other material published on this humanitarian site.

 1 Healing Teeth Naturally doesn't recommend using conventional toothpaste, see Toothpaste: hazardous to dental and bodily health?.